skylight-hq/skylight.digital/_blog_posts/meet_ten_newest_team_members.md

 ## Chris Given, Data Engineer

 [Chris](/company/about/#chris-given) loves untangling complex data and system problems.
-At Skylight, he helps our clients turn unwieldy datasets into useful and accessible resources &mdash; for everyone.
+At Skylight, he helps our clients turn unwieldy datasets into useful and accessible resources — for everyone.
 Prior to Skylight, Chris worked at the U.S. Digital Service at VA and the District of Columbia, where he worked on the city's open data policy.

 <blockquote class="pullquote" markdown="1">
 Veterans described the VA appeals process as a 'black hole,' where their disability compensation claim could sit for years without any updates from the VA.
 I led a team to develop an Appeals Status tool that provided veterans with plain-language updates.
 It contributed to a 40% reduction in call center volumes, but more importantly a veteran said of the new tool, 'It gives me hope.'